 5 Different Types of Car Seats

 As parents, we obviously want to find a car seat that fits properly, will protect our little ones, and meet our lifestyle needs, all at the same time.
 But how do you know where to start?
 There are so many different types of car seats!
 So the options seem endless and the information overload is seriously real.
-From safety, to usability, to functionality, aesthetics, and so much more – the first step to finding the perfect car seat for your family is understanding the basic types to consider.
-There are height and weight limits, different car seat manufacturers, and also tons of extra lifestyle features to consider as your child grows.
+From safety to usability, to functionality, aesthetics, and so much more – the first step to finding the perfect car seat for your family is understanding the basic types to consider.
+There are height and weight limits, different car seat manufacturers, and tons of extra lifestyle features to consider as your child grows.
 Does my child need a seat with a harness?
 If so, when?

 So today, we’re going to break down the basic types of car seats to help you focus your search.